Childhood immunizations in the United States: Transmission

 Hepatitis A is usually spread when the virus is taken in through the mouth through coming in contact with objects, food, or drinks that have been contaminated by the feces of an infected person.
-It also spreads from person to person contact such as when there is improper hand washing after bathroom use, changing diapers, or sexual contact with an infected partner (not limited to anal-to oral contact).
+It also spreads from person to person contact such as when there is improper hand washing after bathroom use, changing diapers, or sexual contact with an infected partner (not limited to anal-to-oral contact).
 Contaminated food or water is more common in areas with poor sanitary conditions or poor personal hygiene.
 In the United States, chlorination of the water kills Hepatitis A virus that enters the water supply.

 Hepatitis A can live outside the body for months.
 High temperatures (185 degrees Fahrenheit for at least 1 minute) can kill the virus, freezing can not.

 Symptoms

 Symptoms usually occur anywhere from 2 to 6 weeks after exposure, develop over a period and last less than 2 months, although some people have been ill for as long as 6 months.
-It can be spread even if the infected person has no symptoms, and it doesn't always cause symptoms.
+It can be spread even if the infected person has no symptoms, and it does not always cause symptoms.